 Dr Helene Lavoix is the President/CEO of The Red Team Analysis Society and its founder.
 She holds a PhD in Political Science and a MSc in International Politics of Asia (distinction) from the School of Oriental and African Studies (SOAS), University of London, as well as a Master in Finance (Grande Ecole, France – valedictorian).

-She teaches global risk analysis / strategic foresight and warning in universities, at Master level (e.g. 2015-2021 for the Master in International Security at SciencesPo-PSIA, in Paris, after having taught in 2010 then in 2011 as Visiting Senior Fellow at the RSIS, NTU in Singapore.
-She also trains professionals either through custom-made training courses for various organisations – most recently, for example, in the framework of the « Projet de Soutien à la lutte contre le terrorisme en Tunisie II » through CIVIPOL – or in the framework of executive courses (e.g. Vesalius College in Brussels since 2013, Geneva Center for Security Policy, Royal Military Academy of Belgium).
+She teaches global risk analysis / strategic foresight and warning in universities, at Master level (e.g. 2015-2021 for the Master in International Security at SciencesPo-PSIA in Paris, 2010 and 2011 as Visiting Senior Fellow at the RSIS, NTU in Singapore).
+She also trains professionals either through custom-made training courses for various organisations – most recently, for example, in the framework of the « Projet de Soutien à la lutte contre le terrorisme en Tunisie II » through CIVIPOL – or in the framework of executive courses (e.g. Vesalius College in Brussels 2013-2021, Geneva Center for Security Policy, Royal Military Academy of Belgium).

-She speaks at workshops and public conferences and publishes on anticipatory matters, from methodology to specific issues (e.g. methodology of strategic foresight, scenarios, indicators, timeliness, planetary limits and geopolitical issues, the COVID-19 pandemic, artificial intelligence, governance and international security, quantum information science governance and international security, fragile states, the Islamic State, the Syrian conflict, social unrest and mobilization, war, genocide, energy security, extreme envrionements, etc.).
+She speaks at workshops and public conferences and publishes on anticipatory matters, from methodology to specific issues (e.g. methodology of strategic foresight, scenarios, indicators, timeliness, planetary limits and geopolitical issues, the COVID-19 pandemic, artificial intelligence, governance and international security, quantum information science governance and international security, fragile states, the Islamic State, the Syrian conflict, social unrest and mobilization, war, genocide, energy security, extreme environments, etc.).

 Prior to that, as an independent researcher, she has advised institutional actors and researched commissioned reports.
 She served as Senior Scientific Advisor to the Global Futures Forum (a multinational partnership of intelligence and security organizations at unclassified level), after having been the coordinator of the GFF SF&W Community of Interest 2008-2011 and lead of the corresponding online community 2007-2008.
 She also worked as contractor for the U.S. Department of Energy on global environmental change and energy security (2008-2009).

 Previously, she served as an analyst in International Relations (Eastern Asia and Globalisation) for the European Commission, created and headed in Phnom-Penh the Cambodian branch of a NGO in the field of Development and worked in finance, as treasurer.